LD4/entity_metadata_management/docs/spec/api/0.1/examples/examples.md

 ---
-title: "Examples"
+title: "EMM Change Document Examples"
 permalink: api/examples.html
-layout: spec
+layout: page
 tags: [examples]
-cssversion: 2
 redirect_from:
 - /examples
 - /examples.html
 ---

-## Examples
+## Examples for Use Cases

 There are example implementations for each of the 3 [primary use cases][emm-use-cases].